kmanc/unifi_network_setup/README.md

 - Wireguard VLAN can talk to VLAN4, which can communicate back when the Wireguard VLAN starts the conversation

-# Proposed future state in a picture
+## Proposed future state

 ![](images/future_network_diagram.svg)

-# How it is different
+### How it is different

 - VLAN1 would be for network devices **only**
 - I would poke a few more holes in the firewall to allow my personal desktop and personal laptop to manage the networking devices
+- This separation is, in my opinion, a good thing as it means that devices that don't need to be able to "talk" to the network infrastructure (IE, my SO's devices, our phones, etc) cannot do so